 The Sketch Book also contained a collection of Christmas tales which influenced the celebrations of Christmas in 19th century America.

 Revered Figure at his Estate on the Hudson

 While in Europe Irving researched and wrote a biography of Christopher Columbus along with a number of travel books.
 He also worked at times as a diplomat for the United States.

 Irving returned to America in 1832, and as a popular writer he was able to buy a picturesque estate along the Hudson near Tarrytown, New York.
-His early writings had established his reputation, and when he died in 1859 he was a beloved grand old man of American letters.
+His early writings had established his reputation, and when he died on November 28, 1859 he was a beloved grand old man of American letters.